About This Post : Website Designers for Small Business

 You now have a list of designers, and a list of websites which look good.

-The next step is to see if these websites are set up for Usability and SEO Optimised.
+The next step is to see if these websites are fully optimised.

 These things are the most important for any website, and are the basics in which a website designer should be implementing.